 - A woman was struck and critically injured at 9th Street and Sierra Way.
 The accident was caught on a surveillance camera.
 It appeared the woman was crossing the street against a red light when she was struck and the driver did not stop.

 - A 25-year-old died after being struck by two automobiles in Los Angeles County.
-Neither vehicle stopped after the accidents.
+Neither vehicle stopped after the accident.

 - A pregnant woman was struck and killed by a car in Los Angeles one month before her due date.
 The driver then lost control of her vehicle and fled on foot.
 She was picked up by another vehicle that drove to the scene and drove away immediately.